amiel-iliesi/guide_to_recursion/guide/0_intro/README.md

 ## Recursion Introduction

-### Preface

-In order to avoid giving you too much information all at once, I will start you off with a lie about recursion; a lie of omission.
-I will oversimplify it, and gradually introduce more detail, until you have a more complete understanding of it.

-I will let you know when I'm oversimplifying, either explicitly, or by a qualification, like:
-> "Using recursion in this way *is like*..."
-But any oversimplifications will be cleared up further in the guide.

 ### How It Works (In-General)

 As an overly simple look at recursion, it works much like iteration, but has the following general differences: